 Our top priority at Mt Roskill Collision Centre is getting you back on the road and keeping you driving as safely as possible.
-Therefore, we can help with several repair and panel beating services you may need after a collision or simply for your vehicle’s ongoing maintenance.
+Therefore, we can help with car repair and panel beating services you may need after a collision or simply for your vehicle’s ongoing maintenance.

 If you have been involved in an accident and come to us for dent, bumper or body repair work, we’ll often assess whether your vehicle’s chassis needs straightening.